Exploring Vienna's Imperial Hofburg Palace: A Visitor's Guide

 Touring the Hofburg Palace

-A number of excellent English language guided tours of the Hofburg Palace are available, including of the Sisi Museum and the Imperial Apartments (English-language audio guides are included with your ticket).
+A number of excellent English language guided tours of the Hofburg Palace are available.
+The best of them will include the Sisi Museum and the Imperial Apartments.
+For those wanting to go it alone, English-language audio guides are included with your ticket.
 Private tours of the Imperial Apartments can also be booked for individuals and groups.

 Where to Stay near the Imperial Palace

-We recommend these great hotels within walking distance of the Imperial Palace:
+We recommend these great hotels located within easy walking distance of the Imperial Palace:

-- Hotel Sans Souci Wien: boutique luxury, stylish design, well-appointed bathrooms, indoor lap pool, spa with steam room.
+- Hotel Sans Souci Wien: This luxury boutique hotel features a stylish design, rooms with well-appointed bathrooms, plus amenities including an indoor lap pool and a spa with steam room.

-- Hotel Kaiserhof Wien: mid-range pricing, old-world charm, quiet location, great breakfast buffet.
+- Hotel Kaiserhof Wien: A good choice of mid-range priced accommodations, Hotel Kaiserhof features old-world charm in a quiet location and offers a great breakfast buffet.

-- Hotel Das Tyrol: affordable rates, boutique hotel, comfortable beds, spa with sauna, multilingual staff.
+- Boutiquehotel Das Tyrol features affordable rates, comfortable beds, a spa with a sauna, plus multilingual staff.

 Tips and Tactics: How to Make the Most of Your Visit to Vienna's Hofburg Palace

 - Dining: Café Hofburg serves coffees and light meals in the heart of the palace, and in warmer months offers patio service.

 - Off-Season Specials: For those visiting during the quieter months of the year, special admission packages are available that include Viennese coffee and pastries at Café Hofburg, along with special combined admission to the Silver Collection, Sisi Museum, and Imperial Apartments.

 - Access: The Sisi Museum and the Imperial Apartments are wheelchair accessible.
 Discounted tickets are available for those with disabilities along with those providing assistance.